abdularif0705/abdularif0705/README.md

 ## 🛠 Tools and Technologies

-I'm passionate about building solutions using a wide range of tools and technologies.
+I'm passionate about building solutions using various tools and technologies.
 From front-end to back-end, databases to cloud services, here’s a snapshot of what I work with:

 ### 💻 Programming Languages, Frameworks & Libraries

-I believe in using the right tool for the job, which is why I've learned a variety of programming languages and technologies.
+I believe in using the right tools for the job, so I've worked hard to learn many programming languages and technologies.
 Here's what I'm proficient in:

 **Core Programming Languages**: